fer-rum/fer-rum.github.io/_posts/2017-08-18-logging-system-design.markdown

     Highest     = INT_MAX
 }
 /*
- * Of course you would write down proper pre-calculated hex numbers
+ * Of course you might write down proper pre-calculated values instead
- * instead of these convoluted calculations.
+ * of these convoluted calculations.
- * They are for demonstration purposes only.
+ * They have the advantage that the compiler can evaluate these expressions at
+ * compile time.
+ * But unlike pre-calculated numbers, these are not portable between
+ * architectures with different bit sizes.
  */
 ```

+An alternative approach would be to hold these log levels in a map of numeric keys and string values.
+This offers a high flexibility when it comes to dynamically adding new log levels on the fly.
+It is also advantageous to reserve one log level to express an _undefined_ level that may result from incomplete data or parsing errors.

 ## Handling Binary Data